 Explore riparian woodlands and shrublands at this rarely visited site.
-Meet in last section of parking lot (south of Lake and east of river), at Grove 1, E. Central Road, Glenview.
+Meet in last section of parking lot, south side of Lake Ave and just east of the river, Glenview.
 Walk leader: John Elliott (708-567-4363).

 Look for migrant sparrows, woodpeckers, early warblers, and resident woodland birds.
 Bemis Woods North, Wolf Road, between 31st and Ogden, Westchester.
 Park at Bemis Woods North, easternmost part of parking area, just east of Wolf Road.
 Walk leader: Doug Stotz ([email protected]).